Monty0252/WeatherDrift/README.md

 # Weather Drift Report

-This application pulls daily weather data for a set of locations from different providers, normalizes the data into a single schema, compares them metric by metric, and writes a CSV "drift" report showing where the sources differ.
+This application pulls past daily weather data for a set of locations from different providers, normalizes the data into a single schema, compares them metric by metric, and writes a CSV "drift" report showing where the sources differ.

+> **Note:** This tool only pulls historical weather data for yesterday or earlier.
+It does not report current-day weather because daily data may be incomplete.

 Additional locations and providers can be added with minimal code changes.
 The two providers currently configured are: